 - Carers: many adults rely on family and friends for their care and support needs.
 Adult social care works with carers to ensure they get the support they need, and that they are not unfairly disadvantaged by their caring role.
-They are entitled to a carer’s assessment to ascertain their support needs, and a support plan (see Assessment and Manchester City Council’s Guidance on Carers).
+They are entitled to a carer’s assessment to ascertain their support needs, and a support plan (see Assessment).

 - Reablement: the reablement service is a time limited provision which assists people who are starting to find daily tasks more difficult.
-Following assessment, installing equipment (such as grab rails or bathing aids) may be sufficient, and / or the input of trained care and support workers who assist the adult and carer to find new ways of carrying out tasks in the home (see Reablement, Preventing, Delaying or Reducing Needs and Manchester City Council’s Guidance on Reablement).
+Following assessment, installing equipment (such as grab rails or bathing aids) may be sufficient, and / or the input of trained care and support workers who assist the adult and carer to find new ways of carrying out tasks in the home (see Reablement, Preventing, Delaying or Reducing Needs).

 - Care and support planning: this is a written description of what adults and their carers say are their care and support needs, what they want to change in their lives and how they will achieve this change (see Care and Support Planning).
 The care and support plan puts the adult in control, and makes them central to the decision making process.
 If longer term support is required staff assist them to decide what this support is and how it should be provided.
-This may include agreeing how much financial support they will need to meet their needs and help them to buy and manage the care to support themselves (see Assessment, Eligibility, Personal Budgets, Charging and Financial Assessment and Manchester City Council’s Guidance on Care and Support Planning).
+This may include agreeing how much financial support they will need to meet their needs and help them to buy and manage the care to support themselves (see Assessment, Eligibility, Personal Budgets and, Charging and Financial Assessment).

 - Ongoing case management by social workers: for some adults with care and support needs, exercising choice and control can be complicated, due to physical and /or mental health needs.
 Sometimes, family relationships result in it being more difficult to ensure safety, dignity, choice and control.
 The Social Work Service works with adults and their carers, to help them manage their care and support (see Case Management).
 Whilst ensuring their immediate needs and safety, adult social care staff also work towards helping them manage their own care in the future, as much as possible.

 - Financial assessment: care and support services are not available free of charge.
 If an adult is assessed as being eligible for social care (see Eligibility), they will be required to pay for the services they receive (see Charging and Financial Assessment).
-If a person does not have sufficient resources to pay, the local authority will pay for part or all of it depending upon their financial circumstances (see also Manchester City Council’s Guidance on Financial Assessment).
+If a person does not have sufficient resources to pay, the local authority will pay for part or all of it depending upon their financial circumstances.

 - Hospital discharge: some adults are referred for care and support services because they have been admitted to a hospital ward / unit or an accident and emergency department (see Hospital Discharge).
 Where adults have more needs, which require the support of adult social care, staff will work with them and their carers to identify what support they need to recover as much independence as possible (may be even more than prior to hospital admission).
-This may include a period of rest and recovery or reablement, in their own home or in a residential or nursing home (see Assessment, Eligibility, Reablement, Case Management and Manchester City Council’s Guidance on Hospital Discharge).
+This may include a period of rest and recovery or reablement, in their own home or in a residential or nursing home (see Assessment, Eligibility, Reablement and Case Management).

 2. Key Aims of Personalisation and the Citizen Journey